imagina/docs-weygo/docs/blocks/Components/logo.md

 import {TableTabs} from '@site/src/components/table/table.jsx';
 import {logo} from './schemes/schemeQblock.jsx';

+This component is unique where it is used in a single type of block called logo, it is used to modify the characteristics of the logo block

 ## Content
 The element content does not contain anything that affects the block